lee-zhg/devops101/Lab1/README.md

 25. Return to the `pipeline-kube-guestbook-XXXXXX`.

 26. Review the `DEPLOY` stage, you should see that the stage passed successfully.
+If it's still running (in blue color), pause the lab until it completes.

     ![DevOps Deploy Succeed](../images/deploy-succeed.png)